Faculty Members of the Department of Sociology, Gerontology, and Substance Abuse Studies

 Department Chair and Sociology Coordinator

-Dr. Ford received a B.A. in Psychology - 1973, a M.S. in Sociology with an emphasis in Social Psychology, and a Ph.D. in Sociology with emphases in Social Gerontology and Sociology of the Family.
+Dr. Ford received a B.A. in Psychology - 1973, a M.S. in Sociology with an emphasis in Social Psychology in 1975 and a Ph.D. in Sociology with emphases in Social Gerontology and Sociology of the Family in 1988.

-His research interests include macro level studies of divorce, program consultation, and program evaluation work on grants dealing with community and youth issues such as, drug and alcohol use/abuse and prevention and with building neighborhood coalitions to address those issues
+His research interests include macro level studies of divorce, program consultation, and program evaluation work on grants dealing with community and youth issues such as, drug and alcohol use/abuse and prevention and with building neighborhood coalitions to address those issues.
+He is also involved in studying factors effecting female incarceration and recidivism rates.

 Current Courses Taught: Sociological Theory and The Family

-Kathryn Williams has a B.A. in Journalism, Masters of Criminal Justice Administration, and post graduate hours in a M.Ed.
+Kathryn Williams has a B.A. in Journalism, Master of Criminal Justice Administration, and post graduate hours in a M.Ed.
 Prior to joining the faculty in 2001, she worked in a variety of different areas within the Criminal Justice field ranging from Juvenile Probation and Parole to Juvenile Justice Administrator.
-Her experience within the criminal justice field includes being a Coordinator of the Foster Care Review Boards, Drug/Alcohol Group therapist at St. Anthony's Care Unit, and as a domestic violence therapist.
+Her experience within the criminal justice field includes being the Coordinator of the Foster Care Review Boards of Oklahoma County, Drug/Alcohol Group therapist at St. Anthony's Care Unit, and as a domestic violence therapist.
 Professor Williams has also taught as an adjunct at the University of Oklahoma and Southern Nazarene University.

 Her evolution in the department is now allowing her guide students in preparation for the work-world or advanced studies.
 She combines coordination of field studies and teaching Careers in Sociology in this endeavor.